weekanda7/Metisse/README.md

 ## Installation

-To install Metis, run the following command in your terminal:
+To install Metisse, run the following command in your terminal:

 ```bash
 pip install metisse
 ```
 Usage
-Here's a simple example demonstrating how to use Metis for image recognition and user interaction:
+Here's a simple example demonstrating how to use Metisse for image recognition and user interaction:

 python
 Copy code